Sterling extends losses as Brexit impasse prevails

 "What we have done in the face of unknowable political outcomes and daily volatility is to make sure our portfolios can deal with any big moves, big rallies or big falls," he added.

-Chartists see the next big support level for sterling around $1.2280 -- the 50-day moving average, a technical indicator that refers to the currency's average closing price over the past 50 days.
+Chartists see the next big support level for sterling at around $1.2280 - the 50-day moving average, a technical indicator that refers to the currency's average closing price over the past 50 days.

 British opposition Labour leader Jeremy Corbyn will meet other opposition leaders later in the day, as they discuss how to stop Johnson from quitting the EU on Oct.
-31 if he fails to secure a deal with Brussels by Oct.
+31 without a deal if he fails to secure an agreement with Brussels by Oct.
 19.

 ((Sujata.rao@thomsonreuters.com; +44 207 542 6176))